imnotlistening/r5sim/README.md

 # Dependencies and Requirements

 To run this you'll need a GCC host compiler, a RISC-V cross compiler and GNU make.
-At least on Ubuntu these are enough to get:
+At least on Ubuntu these are easy enough to get:

     $ sudo apt-get install gcc
     $ sudo apt-get install gcc-riscv64-linux-gnu